astroandes/SatelliteShapeLG/paper/referee.md

 > corresponds to the "classical MW satellites" nowadays we know many
 > more satellites (>30).
 The number of 15 corresponds to "the minimum
 > number of M31 satellites usually included in M31 studies".
 While this
-> might be true for the nuber of plane members of studies of the plane
+> might be true for the number of plane members of studies of the plane
 > of satellites around M31 by e.g. Ibata+2013 these authors indeed used
 > ALL the satellites found in the Pandas footprint.
 However, there are
-> many more staellites known around M31 and the 15 in the plane are not
+> many more satellites known around M31 and the 15 in the plane are not
 > necessarily the most massive/luminous ones.
 Thus, it would be far more
 > informative to calculate the asphericity of MW and M31 satellites for
 > the classical/conventional number of satellites (11 or 15) and the
 > whole (known) satellite population to see if asphericity is the result
-> of low number statistics or if there is indeed a depepndence on
+> of low number statistics or if there is indeed a dependence on
 > satellite mass.
 E.g. are the most massive satellites preferentially
 > distributed in a planar fashion?